 They consist of the study of a set of petrographic thin sections and hand samples of metamorphic rocks.
 The classes are structured in: a) Introductions to each practical subject.
 Those are provided to students, through the Virtual Campus, in varied formats.
 This introductions will contain photographic examples or useful links including graphic material for the practical sessions.
-It is considered as the maximum importance that these summaries of content serve to ensure that students make a pre-preparation in the corresponding practical session so that this allows for the utmost dedication to efective practice during the corresponding session. b) Students will work using standardised sheets of systematic observations on mineral assemblages and textures of thin sections, hand samples or photographic material, and they must do the corresponding annotations and outlines, which after must be incorporated into a practical dossier in ordered sequence.
-The presentation of this dossier may be requested to any student on several occasions during the semester, to check the progress of their work and to assignaqualification that will be considered in the evaluation.
+It is considered as the maximum importance that these summaries of content serve to ensure that students make a pre-preparation in the corresponding practical session so that this allows for the utmost dedication to effective practice during the corresponding session. b) Students will work using standardised sheets of systematic observations on mineral assemblages and textures of thin sections, hand samples or photographic material, and they must do the corresponding annotations and outlines.
+All practicals must be submited in the specified way.
+During the semester teachers will proceed to revise at least one of the practicals in order to check the progress /quality of each student work and to assign a qualification that will be considered in the evaluation.
 The students will have one or several solved examples in the CV, that they can use as references on the correct way to do descriptions.
-When the dossier is requested, teachers will assess on the one hand the progress (degree and overall quality of the descriptions from practice 1 to the current practice) and in greater detail the last descriptions (thin section, hand sample or both) done at the time of supervision.